-Ecospheric is currently working on a new-build Arts & Crafts style house in the Cotswolds which is aiming for Passivhaus Premium - producing far more energy than it would consume.
-This substantial country house, situated on a farmstead, features multiple buildings, indoor swimming pool, and outdoor ponds and swimming ponds.
+Ecospheric supported the sustainability strategy and Passivhaus design for this new-build Arts & Crafts style house in the Cotswolds which is aiming for Passivhaus Premium - producing far more energy than it would consume.
+This substantial country house, situated on a farmstead, would feature multiple buildings, indoor swimming pool, outdoor ponds and swimming ponds.
 The design of this house will employ locally sourced materials, innovative design and mechanisms to maximise energy savings.

 Zero Carbon Supermarket

 Ecospheric is supporting Co-op in the creation of a new Model Green Store, which will provide a blueprint for all newly built Co-op supermarkets.
 Co-op have made a pledge to achieve zero carbon performance across the Co-op group.
 All aspects of sustainability are being considered; from foundations to building fabric and a plethora of renewable and energy efficient technological solutions.
 These measures will transform the face of supermarket design, construction, and operation.